okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 * Require authentication on the backend API
 * Store each user’s to-do items securely

 To get started, sign up for a free [Okta Developer account](https://developer.okta.com/signup).
-After you activate your new account (called an Okta organization, or org for short), click Applications at the top of the screen.
-Choose Single-Page App and change both the base URI and login redirect URI to `http://localhost:5000`:
+After you activate your new account (called an Okta organization, or org), click Applications at the top of the screen.
+Choose Single-Page App and click Next.
+Change the base URI to `http://localhost:5000`, and the login redirect URI to `http://localhost:5000/implicit/callback`:

-{% img blog/build-secure-todo-app-vuejs-aspnetcore/okta-app-settings.png alt:"Okta application settings" width:"800" %}{: .center-image }
+{% img blog/build-secure-todo-app-vuejs-aspnetcore/okta-app-settings.png alt:"Okta application settings" width:"700" %}{: .center-image }

 After you click Done, you’ll be redirected to the new application’s details.
-Scroll down and copy the Client ID - you’ll need it in a minute.
+Scroll down and copy the Client ID.
+You’ll need it in a minute.

 ### Add a custom user profile field
 By default, Okta stores basic information about your users: first name, last name, email, and so on.
 If you want to store more, Okta supports custom profile fields that can store any type of user data you need.
 You can use this to store the to-do items for each user right on the user profile - no extra database needed!